google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 </figure>

-These priorities will give you an idea of how much relative importance the browser attributes to each resource.
-And remember that subtle differences are enough for the browser to assign a different priority; for example, an image that is part of the initial render will be prioritized higher than an image that starts offscreen.
+These priorities give you an idea of how much relative importance the browser attributes to each resource.
+And remember that subtle differences are enough for the browser to assign a different priority; for example, an image that is part of the initial render is prioritized higher than an image that starts offscreen.
 If you’re curious about priorities, [this article by Addy Osmani](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf){: .external}
 digs a lot deeper into the current state of priorities in Chrome.